daniel-buchanan/decaf-orm/README.md

 Hence we started on the journey of writing our own.

-This proved to be a long but worthwhile one, but now the time has come for a ground-up-re-write, technology has moved on (for the better) and the original concepts behind the API, while useful, don't provide a particlarly good development experience.
+This proved to be a long but worthwhile one, but now the time has come for a ground-up-re-write; technology has moved on (for the better) and the original concepts behind the API; while useful, don't provide a particlarly good development experience.

 For this re-birth if you will, the attempt is to make use of a fully fluent API and provide as much of an intuitive experience as possible.